akuklev/akuklev/what-are-dependent-types.md

 }
 ```

-Of course, one could simply use the solution that we used all in our very first example:
+Of course, one could also employ the solution that we used all in our very first example:
 ```cpp
 main(nat argc, string[argc] argv) {
   if (argc != 1) throw InvalidArgumentException;